 Washington University policies state that members of the university community can expect to be free from discrimination and harassment.
 Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment.

-An allegation of sexual discrimination may be appealed to the Vice Chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
+An allegation of sexual discrimination may be appealed to the vice chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
 Visit the Sexual Harassment webpage for more information.

 Leaves of Absence

 Students may request and be approved for a leave of absence during their regular registration period if they are not registered in absentia.
 Leaves of absence must be endorsed by the degree program and approved by the Graduate School for up to one year.
-Extensions must be re-approved.
+Extensions must be reapproved.

 Approved leaves of absence are not counted as part of a student's program length and will not be approved for semesters beyond the program length including enrollment extension.
 While on leave of absence, students are not registered and have no student status at Washington University.
 Students who begin a leave during any semester will be dropped from all course registration for that semester and will receive no course credit for work completed during that semester prior to the leave.

 Leaves of absence may be personal or medical.
 In the case of a medical leave the student must present authorization from Student Health Services at the beginning and again at the end of the leave.
 At the end of any leave of absence, a student is reinstated into the Graduate School under the conditions prevailing at the time the leave was granted.
 Being on leave suspends student status and financial support from the university.
-Taking a leave therefore may adversely affect loan deferment, visa status, the right to rent university-owned housing, etc. Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty adviser, their program's Director of Graduate Studies, and perhaps a dean.
+Taking a leave therefore may adversely affect loan deferment, visa status, the right to rent university-owned housing, etc. Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty adviser, their program's director of graduate studies, and perhaps a dean.

-Students wishing to withdraw from their program must give notice in writing by filling out the Graduate School's Withdrawal form.
+Students wishing to withdraw from their program must give notice in writing by filling out the Graduate School's Withdrawal Form.
 This form must include the date when the withdrawal should be considered effective.
 Without such information, there may be serious financial repercussions for the student and/or the university.

 A program may wish to dismiss a student for a number of reasons: willful misrepresentation to gain admission to graduate study, breaches of academic integrity, academic failure, or behavior destructive of the welfare of the academic community.
 Dismissals are recommended by the degree program and are not final until approved by the Graduate School.
-Any student who believes his or her dismissal was undeserved may appeal to the dean of the Graduate School, who may accept or decline the program's recommendation to dismiss the student.
+Any student who believes their dismissal was undeserved may appeal to the dean of the Graduate School, who may accept or decline the program's recommendation to dismiss the student.